thembones79/bookstore/README.md

 # bookstore
-simple rest api with node and mongp/mongoose
+Simple RestAPI with node and mongoDB/mongoose